nyorain/dlg/docs/api.md

 };

-// Like fprintf but fixes utf-8 output to console on windows. int dlg_fprintf(FILE* stream, const char* format, ...);
+// Like fprintf but fixes utf-8 output to console on windows.
+// On non-windows sytems just uses the corresponding standard library
+// functions.
+On windows, if dlg was compiled with the win_console option,
+// will first try to output it in a way that allows the default console
+// to display utf-8.
+If that fails, will fall back to the standard
+// library functions.
+int dlg_fprintf(FILE* stream, const char* format, ...);
+int dlg_vfprintf(FILE* stream, const char* format, va_list list);

 // Like dlg_printf, but also applies the given style to this output.
 // The style will always be applied (using escape sequences), independent of the given stream.